astrorama/PHZ_NNPZ/doc/user_manual/reference_sample/scaling.rst

 * Defining a range is equivalent to a top-hat prior
 * Leaving the scale completely free is equivalent to an uniform prior

-Additionally, one may define a log-normal prior, or any other form of prior.
-Please, consult the :ref:`configuration` guide to see how to define a custom prior.
+Additionally, one provide a Gaussian and a Log-Normal prior

 .. note::